DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 It was a true pleasure working closely with [Sara Vieira](https://twitter.com/nikkitaftw) & [Ives van Hoorne](https://twitter.com/CompuIves) on this one!

-### AWS CloudFormation
+### 🚀 AWS CloudFormation

 Deploy Netlify sites as part of [serverless](https://serverless.com), SAM, or raw AWS CloudFormation stacks.

-This project lets you define your site as infrastructure as code.
+This project lets you define your Netlify site as infrastructure as code.

 - [Post](https://www.netlify.com/blog/2018/11/29/deploying-netlify-sites-with-aws-cloudformation/)
 - [Example](https://github.com/DavidWells/netlify-site-as-aws-custom-resource-example)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AQ-f-U8Pncc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### FaunaDB + Netlify Integration
+### 💸 FaunaDB + Netlify Integration

-Building an example application and the first Netlify add-on.
+What started out as building a quick example application quickly turned into much much more and became the first official Netlify add-on.

-This [application](https://faunadb-example.netlify.com/) is using React for the frontend, Netlify Functions for API calls, and FaunaDB as the backing database.
+The humble beginnings of this [application](https://faunadb-example.netlify.com/) is using React for the frontend, Netlify Functions for API calls, and FaunaDB as the backing database.

 You can read more about the project in the [README](https://github.com/netlify/netlify-faunadb-example/blob/master/README.md) or in the [blog post](https://github.com/netlify/netlify-faunadb-example)

-We ended up turning the project & add-on into a [One click Fauna Stack](https://github.com/netlify/fauna-one-click).
+We ended up turning the project & add-on into a [one click Fauna Stack](https://github.com/netlify/fauna-one-click).
 Seriously, it's one click for a working FullStack NoSQL backed React application.

 The backend works like so: